Akshat1308/coffee-website/README.md

-# This is a sample landing page for a coffe website
+# This is a sample landing page for a coffee website
 link : https://akshat1308.github.io/coffee-website/